patchinc/heartypatch/docs/index.md

  for development.
 You will need to install and configure the following components to setup a development environment:

 * **The Xtensa ESP32 toolchain**
-  (*Please make sure download the toolchain from the links at: http://esp-idf.readthedocs.io/en/v2.1/get-started/index.html#standard-setup-of-toolchain*)
+  *Please make sure to download the toolchain from the* [Espressif Setup Guide for v2.1](http://esp-idf.readthedocs.io/en/v2.1/get-started/index.html#standard-setup-of-toolchain)

 This version of the esp-idf compiles well only with the toolchain version 1.22.0-61-gab8375a-5.2.0.